Custom endpoints

 . -

-Click Generate to output the cURL request, which will appear below your script.
-The cURL request is complete with an access bearer token, so it’s ready to run.
+Click Generate to output the cURL request, which appears below your script.
+The cURL request is complete with an access bearer token and ready to run.

 -

-Click the copy icon () to copy the cURL request from the editor, then paste it into your terminal, then press return to run it in you terminal.
+Click the copy icon () to copy the cURL request from the editor, then paste and run it in a terminal window.

 Run a test request for a custom endpoint